bmwcarit/Emma/doc/readme-emma.md

             * This can be necessary if the toolchain where the mapfile coming from, produces another format
         * The **memRegionExcludes** lists the memory areas that needs to be ignored during the analysis of the mapfile
             * The sections and objects of the mapfile that belong to the memory areas listed here will be ignored
-            * The memory areas can be selected from the <MEMORY_AREA> elements defined in the "memory" object of address spaces config file
+            * The memory areas can be selected from the <MEMORY_AREA> elements defined in the "memory" object of address spaces configuration file
 * The **monoliths** object is optional, it is only needed if the configId has virtual address spaces
     * If one the of the mapfiles object has a VAS key, then a monolith is needed
     * It is possible to give more than one regex patterns in case of non-uniform monolith file names